 Unlike traditional antiresorptive drugs, Evenity works by encouraging new bone formation and reducing bone breakdown.
 This dual-action mechanism offers a unique approach to improving bone health.
 Evenity binds sclerostin, a protein produced by osteocytes that normally inhibits bone-forming cells (osteoblasts).

 By blocking sclerostin’s activity, Evenity effectively activates osteoblasts, leading to increased bone formation and enhanced bone mineral density (BMD).
-This mechanism strengthens the skeleton and lowers the risk of fractures, particularly in individuals with osteoporosis.
+This mechanism strengthens the skeleton and lowers the risk of bone fractures, particularly in individuals with osteoporosis.

 The US FDA has approved Evenity for the treatment of osteoporosis, specifically for postmenopausal women who are at high risk for fracture.
+This includes those with a history of fragility fractures, multiple risk factors for bone fractures, or patients who have not tolerated or responded to other drug treatments.

 The clinical trials demonstrated the factors needed for patient selection.

-Candidates typically present with low bone mineral density or have osteopenia combined with a high fracture probability.
+Evenity candidates typically present with low bone mineral density or have osteopenia combined with a high fracture probability.
 Age, chronic glucocorticoid use, or increased risk of falls also play a part in the selection process.

 Additionally, the treatment regimen consists of 12 monthly doses, after which alternative antiresorptive therapy is recommended.
 Evenity dosing requires a single dose of 210 mg, administered as two injections of 105 mg each during the monthly session.